pulsar-edit/pulsar-edit.github.io/docs/docs/resources/website/sections/blog-guide.md

 This is a guide on how to add a blog post to the website which will be shown on [https://pulsar-edit.dev/article/](https://pulsar-edit.dev/article/).

-We are using the [Vuepress Blog Plugin](https://vuepress-theme-hope.github.io/v2/blog/) which comes as part of our Vuepress Hope Theme with some light configuration to suit our purposes.
+We are using the [VuePress Blog Plugin](https://theme-hope.vuejs.pressblog/) which comes as part of our VuePress Hope Theme with some light configuration to suit our purposes.

 This is all implemented in the main [website repository](https://github.com/pulsar-edit/pulsar-edit.github.io).